 Black widow spiders

-One of the creepiest spiders in the Portland area is also one of the most dangerous.
+One of the creepiest spiders in the Pacific Northwest area is also one of the most dangerous.
 Widow spiders prefer undisturbed areas such as woodpiles, deck undersides, sheds and garages.
 They aren’t the most aggressive species and rarely come indoors, but if one does bite you, things can get ugly.
 The neurotoxins in their venom can cause trembling, convulsions, respiratory failure and death.
 Antivenom is available, so if you think you have a black widow bite you should see a doctor immediately.

 What do you do?